 Q: Is there a minimum GPA to be accepted into COSMOS?

-A: The average unweighted GPA for applicants is around 3.8 with a special focus on math and/or science grades.
+A: The average unweighted GPA for applicants is around 3.8, with a particular focus on math and/or science grades.
 Achievement can also be documented through competition in science fairs or other activities.

 Q: Are there prerequisites for the courses?

 A: Most COSMOS clusters have prerequisites, and students who do not meet the prerequisites will not be considered for that Cluster.

 Q: Do "in progress" courses meet the prerequisite?

 A: Yes, courses completed before the COSMOS start date meet the prerequisite and should appear as "in progress" on your transcript.